googleinterns/kevin-grosman-2020/README.md

 ### executeCuj

-To get data on the latency of a CUJ running on a connected device, run
+To get data on the latency of a CUJ running on a connected device navigate to `/CUJExecutor` and run

 ```bash
 ./executeCuj <input_file>